george24601/notes/devOps/bash/memory.md

 brk returns virtual memory too, but they are assigned to physical memory already

 when the process uses free to release memory, if it is assigned mmap, use munmap directly.
 Otherwiser, the memory is returned to the memoery allocation, which will return to the system later.

-use /proc/<pid>/oom_adj to set how system choose which process to kill

 Physical memory has cache and normal physical memory - can check with free